What we’ll cover:

 1. Open a savings account.
 A piggy bank is good, but a savings account is better.
 With young children, consider taking them to a real bank once the piggy is full to open a savings account for them.
 This is a great way to reinforce the importance of saving early and saving often.
 Better yet, explore a high-yield savings account, which could earn even more interest.
 This is a great opportunity to teach your kids how money can grow faster with compound interest.

 2. Explore other savings tools.
 A basic savings account is a great way to introduce your kids to the fundamentals of saving.
 When the time is right, you can broaden their horizons and introduce them to other important savings tools such as certificates of deposit (CDs) and No-Penalty CDs.

 3. Make savings a habit.
 Make it a point to talk to your child about the importance of saving for both future goals (e.g., a new laptop) and unexpected expenses (e.g., bike repairs).
 Although kids may not have to worry about building an emergency fund right now – hey, you are their emergency fund – it doesn’t hurt to get them into the habit of saving at least 10% of their paychecks or allowance.

 4. Save for retirement now.
 No, really.
-If your kid earns an income, she can contribute to a Roth IRA.
+If your kid earns an income, she can contribute to a Roth IRA (read our Roth IRA for kids article).
 Plus, then you both can talk about the need to save for retirement while commiserating over your jobs and dreaming of early retirement.